 If your home has an Energy Performance Certificate (EPC) the report gives step by step recommendations on how you could reduce energy use and potentially save money.

-The government Help for households campaign provides details of what financial support is currently available including details of the Energy Bills Support Scheme.
+The government Help for households campaign provides details of the full range of financial support currently available.

 A new energy efficiency scheme, Connected for Warmth, is offering free cavity wall and loft insulation to households nationwide.
 If your Council Tax Band is A-D, then you could be eligible.